 This effort aims to apply a standardized and consistent methodology to obtain quantitative estimates of barriers to fish movement within stream reaches.
-Information will evaluate effects on fish passage.
+The information will be used to evaluate the effects on fish passage.

 - 1. Unit Number.
 The sequential number describes the order of channel habitat units.
 The Barrier entry unit number corresponds to Unit entries.

 - 2. Barrier Type.
 Select the type of barrier from the drop-down menu.

 - Dam

 - Culvert

 - Weir/Sill

 - Falls

 - Cascade